panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 - make sure your app is deployed to production and works correctly there

 1. Create a firebase project.
 When asked for the name, let the dropdown load.
 It will show you existing google cloud projects.
 Make sure to select the same project as your cloud run app.
 2. under hosting, add a custom domain.
 Follow the instructions.
 You will need to add a TXT record to your DNS.
 This is to verify that you own the domain.
-If you migrate from an exising prod-app, make sure to use the advanced method.
+If you migrate from an existing prod-app, make sure to use the advanced method.
-3. Firebase will create a certificate for it, once you setup the DNS correctly.
+3. Firebase will create a certificate for it, once you've set up the DNS correctly.
 This can take up to 24h.
 4. in the meantime, install firebase tools: `npm i -g firebase-tools`
 5. Login to firebase: `firebase login`
 6. You need to create a .firebaserc file.
 [See this example](https://git.panter.ch/klassenlager2021/fonsi-2-0).
 You can also use `firebase init` to create it with a wizard.
 This example has multiple hosting targets, so its still worth to check it out
-7. Create a firebase.json where the hosting is setup, again look at this [example](https://git.panter.ch/klassenlager2021/fonsi-2-0)
+7. Create a `firebase.json` where the hosting is set up, again look at this [example](https://git.panter.ch/klassenlager2021/fonsi-2-0)
 8. Make sure your cloud run app is deployed to production and works correctly there
 9. Run `firebase deploy --only hosting` to deploy the hosting
 10. if your certificate from step 2 is ready, you can change the A-record of your domain to point to the firebase hosting IP.
 You can find it in the firebase console under hosting.

 Some tips:

 - if you migrate from an existing prod-app, make sure to use the advanced method in step 2, which first generates the certificate.
-Changes in any DNS can take time to propagate and is not immediatly active for all users on the globe.
+Changes in any DNS can take time to propagate and is not immediately active for all users on the globe.
 If you use the simple method, which is change either CNAME or A-record, you might end up with a certificate error.
 - You can have multiple domains on the same firebase project.
 This can be used for apps with dedicated frontend and api service and you can also add custom domains for staging
 - no changes are needed in catladder.
 It will still deploy to cloud run, but firebase will route the traffic to it.
 You can still use the cloud run url to access your app.
 - Still make sure to set `host` in catladder.ts of your prod environment, so that your services know the url where there are hosted from (ROOT_URL)